npklein/miP3/README.md

 miP3.py Version 2
 =================

+This is an updated version of miP3.py at https://dpb.carnegiescience.edu/labs/rhee-lab/software.

 Example to run
 --------------
 After installing the dependencies (see below) an example can be run with